luoyily/MoeTTS/README_en.md

 1. (Important) Do not use this software, the pre-trained models provided by this repository or the speech synthesis results for direct commercial purposes (e.g. QQ bots with paid features, direct sales, commercial games, etc.) derivative work is not included.
 2. Please comply with the user agreement of the original work and do not create content that will adversely affect the original work.
+3. The pre-trained models and datasets provided by this repository are partially from the community, and all consequences caused by their use are borne by the users, not the authors and contributors of this repository.
+4. The use of any content of this repository (including but not limited to code, compiled exe, pre-trained models) for original game development is prohibited.

+Attitude of this project:

+1. This project only encourages derivative work of the original work within reasonable limits, and is against any inappropriate behavior such as insulting the original work and related industries.

 ## Tutorial